IUPAC/WFChemCookbook/book/cooking.md

-# The Joy of Cooking
+# The Joy of FAIR

 Working with data in terms of FAIR and in a digital environment means working with machine-readable data, therefore different activities, different steps to handle the data.
 This section will provide a brief background on